Haoyu0227/haoyu0227.github.io/_pages/about.md

   - /about.html
 ---

-Hi, I’m Haoyu Wang, a graduate student in CS at UIUC.
+Hi, I’m Haoyu Wang, a graduate student in CS at University of Illinois at Urbana-Champaign(https://cs.illinois.edu/).
 I have a handsome boyfriend Daniel =)

 I have a strong background in full stack development.
 For backend techniques, I’m skilled in Express.js, Flask, ASP.NET Core, Hadoop and so on.
 For frontend, I’m adept at React.js, Vue.js, CSS.
 I have experience in databases such as MongoDB, PostgreSQL and Elasticsearch.
 I conducted extensive internships and projects.
-I was a software engineer intern at NetEase in 2020 and Xiaomi in 2021.
+I was a software engineer intern at NetEase(https://ir.netease.com/) in 2020 and Xiaomi(https://www.mi.com/global/about/) in 2021.
 I’m now actively seeking Summer 2022 SWE Intern opportunities.

 Education
 ------